emmakolade/vastu/README.md

 - Machine Learning-based Property Recommendations: Use machine learning algorithms to recommend properties to users based on their search history, preferences, and behavior.
 This can help users find properties that meet their specific needs and preferences.

-- Multi-language Support: Provide support for multiple languages, so that users from different regions and countries can use the app in their preferred language.
+- Multi-language Support: Provide support for multiple languages, so that users from different regions and countries can use the app in their preferred language(not neccessary for now)

 - Integration with Social Media: Allow users to share their favorite properties on social media platforms such as Facebook, Twitter, and Instagram.
 This can help increase the visibility of the properties and attract more potential buyers or renters.